Generic name: tocilizumab [ TOE-si-LIZ-oo-mab ]

 Tell your doctor if you've had or been exposed to tuberculosis, or if you recently traveled.
 Some infections are more common in certain parts of the world, and you may have been exposed during travel.

 Tell your doctor if you have ever had:

 diverticulitis, ulcers in your stomach or intestines;

 hepatitis B (or if you are a carrier of the virus);

-Treatment with tocilizumab may increase your risk of developing certain types of cancer.
-Talk to your doctor about your specific risk.
+Using tocilizumab may increase your risk of developing other cancers.
+Ask your doctor about this risk.

 How is tocilizumab given?

-Before you start treatment with tocilizumab, your doctor may perform tests to make sure you do not have tuberculosis or other infections.
+Before you use tocilizumab, your doctor may test you for tuberculosis or other infections.

-Store the prefilled syringes in their original container in a refrigerator.
+Store this medicine in the original carton in a refrigerator.
 Protect from moisture and light.
 Do not freeze.
 Throw away any prefilled syringes not used before the expiration date on the medicine label.

 What happens if I miss a dose?